ejarzo/planet/src/pages/band-name-vortex/index.md

   The Stye Council
   The Thelonious Monkees
   The Tyrds
-  The Umbrellas of Sonny &amp; Cherbourg
+  The Umbrellas of Sonny & Cherbourg
   The Whamned
   The Whodini
   They Might Be Bosstones